jonlpersson/ed-latimore/site/_posts/2023-02-17-i-tried-onnit-s-alpha-brain-for-30-days-here-s-my-review.md

 The list of Alpha Brain ingredients, its three 3 proprietary blends, and their functions are as follows:

 ### Onnit Flow Blend

+The Onnit Flow Blend is formulated to promote alpha brain wave production.
+This is the only nootropic I've seen that claims to be able to do this.
+This is a powerful marketing tactic, as alpha brain waves are associated with flow state.

 During flow state, the primary brainwaves produced are alpha and theta waves.
 These brainwaves are associated with a relaxed and focused mental state.
 The ingredients in the Onnit Flow Blend proprietary mixture help you express the combination alpha and theta waves more easily.&nbsp;